Last Updated: September 27, 2025

 Can I use the Zestimate as my final rental price?

-The Zestimate should only be used as a starting point.
-It is often outdated or missing key information that directly impacts rental value.
+No. The Zestimate should only be used as a starting point.
+It may miss key factors that affect true rental value.

-Why is my Zestimate different from what a real estate professional tells me?
+Why is my Zestimate different from a professional estimate?

-Request a local market rent analysis from a property management company or real estate agent who is active in your area.
+Request a local market rent analysis from an experienced property management company or real estate agent in your area.

-Is Zillow the most accurate source for rental pricing?
+Is Zillow the most accurate tool for rental pricing?

-It’s one of several tools available, but it doesn’t always show a complete or current picture.
-Use it alongside other platforms and consult a local expert for the most accurate results.
+It’s one of several, but it doesn’t always reflect the full market picture.
+Use it alongside MLS data and local experts.